pvphan/camera-calibration/README.md

 [![Build Status](https://app.travis-ci.com/pvphan/camera-calibration.svg?branch=main)](https://app.travis-ci.com/pvphan/camera-calibration)

-A simple library for calibrating camera intrinsics from a text file of sensor and model point correspondences.
+A simple library for calibrating camera intrinsics from a json file of sensor (2D) and model point (3D) correspondences.
-Written primarily as an exercise with few external dependencies for a deeper understanding.
+Written primarily as an exercise with few external dependencies (numpy, scipy, imageio) for a deeper understanding.
 Also generates synthetic datasets for testing and rudimentary visualization.

 Prerequisites: `make`, `docker`